Gurobi/gurobi-ai-modeling/source/examples/overview.rst

 Also note that not all the example prompts are created equal, meaning that some are easier for the LLM to turn into a valid model than others.
 You might find that some of the examples give a correct model every time, while another might take a few tries.
 This should also reinforce the idea that investigating and testing the generated model is a critical step.
-We discuss how to do this in the :ref:`testing` chapter.
+We discuss how to do this in the :doc:`../eval-testing` chapter.